 Buying a new shirt should be a carefully considered process.
-So, here’s the answers to some of our frequently asked questions.
+So, here are the answers to some of our frequently asked questions.

-All WH Taylor luxury shirts are handmade and constructed to the highest standards and contain many special features.
-These features include fabric designs that are matched exactly at all points to provide flowing seamless lines.
-The removable collar stiffeners keep your collar flat and smooth, whilst the two piece yolk comes together at an angle to create perfectly smooth lines across your shoulders.
-The two piece (non-fused) collar is cut so it allows the joining edge between the band and the top elliptical to provide a ‘spring’ when sewn together, which gives the collar a natural tendency to turn and stay down.
-Only the finest two fold cotton poplin fabrics are used in our shirts.
+All WH Taylor luxury shirts are handmade, constructed to the highest standards, and contain many unique features.
+These features include fabric designs that are matched precisely at all points to provide flowing, seamless lines.
+The removable collar stiffeners keep your collar flat and smooth whilst the two-piece yolk comes together at an angle to create perfectly smooth lines across your shoulders.
+The two-piece (non-fused) collar is cut to allow the joining edge between the band and the top elliptical to provide a ‘spring’ when sewn together, giving the collar a natural tendency to turn and stay down.
+Only the finest two-fold cotton poplin fabrics are used in our shirts.
 Our shirts are constructed using fine stitching, which achieves strong and elegant seams.
-To provide extra luxury single needle stitching is used, albeit costly, it produces a very fine but strong seam.
-The gauntlet consists of two pieces of fabric that prevents gaping therefore removing the use of a small button in the gauntlet, which would be a cheaper option.
-The cuffs are rounded to prevent catching on the edge of your jacket.
-To provide movement across your hips the lowest button hole is stitched horizontal.
+To provide extra luxury, single needle stitching is used, albeit costly; it produces an excellent but strong seam.
+The gauntlet consists of two pieces of fabric that prevent gaping; therefore, removing a small button would be cheaper.
+The cuffs are rounded to avoid catching on the edge of your jacket.
+To provide movement across your hips, the lowest buttonhole is stitched horizontally.
 All buttons are sewn using crossed lockstitches, which prevents them from becoming loose.
 A butterfly gusset on our regular fit shirts provides added strength and contours the back tail of the shirt.

 What happens if my bespoke shirt doesn’t fit properly?

-Troca, MOP, Akoya and many others are all mother of pearl shells.
-Many years ago certain shells became known as MOP and that only refers to those particular shells whilst the words mother of pearl or nacreous refer to the effect on many different types of shell.
+Troca, MOP, Akoya and many others are all mother-of-pearl shells.
+Many years ago, certain shells became known as MOP and only referred to those particular shells, whilst the words mother of pearl or nacreous refer to the effect on many different shell types.

-Troca is a common in trade button when shirtmakers use of the term MOP buttons.
+Troca is a standard trade button when shirtmakers use the term MOP buttons.

-Iridescent MOP are used for production of cultured pearls.
-These are considered the Rolls Royce of buttons as they have a superior iridescent look throughout and are usually only found in the very high-end shirtmakers.
+Iridescent MOP are used for the production of cultured pearls.
+These are considered the Rolls Royce of buttons as they have a superior iridescent look and are usually only found in high-end shirtmakers.